Zarden92/Noroff-JS2-CA/README.md

 - JavaScript

-* Primary focus is JavaScript for this assignment, so there will not be much styling for this project.
+* Primary focus is JavaScript for this Course assignment, so there will not be much styling for this project.
-  - Just making it responsive, since we already did a project working with bootstrap and sass.
+  - Just making it responsive, since we already did a project working with Bootstrap and sass ref:
-  - I could have continued on my previous project, but i wanted to set up a new project with blank slates
+  - I wanted to set up a new project with blank slates

 ## Project Objectives: